 After *that* Peaky Blinders season five finale bombshell, it was only a matter of time before the BBC agreed to make a season six to answer all the questions we've been left with since it first aired in September 2019.
 Like who betrayed Tommy Shelby?

-Here's everything we know about the upcoming series...
+Here's everything else we know about the upcoming series... (*Spoilers*)

 Who will star in Peaky Blinders season 6?

-After the season five cliffhanger which ended with Tommy pointing a gun at his head after the assassination plot went spectacularly wrong, you can expect Cillian Murphy back in the lead role.
+After the season five cliffhanger which ended with Tommy pointing a gun at his head after the Oswald Mosley assassination plot went spectacularly wrong, Cillian Murphy will return to the lead role.
 Line of Duty star Stephen Graham also revealed he was supposed to be starring in the new season, though it's unclear if he can still film after production was postponed.

 "I was supposed to be starting Peaky Blinders but that has been put on hold indefinitely," he recently told the Pound for Pound podcast.
 "My agent spent a lot of time putting that together."

 Sam Claflin's Oswald Mosley will also be returning, with director Anthony Byrne saying the season will be introducing more characters connected to the MP.
-He also revealed fans can expect to see more of Gina Gray's family.
+He also revealed fans can expect to see more of Gina Gray (played by Anya Taylor-Joy) and her family.

 "Gina, and whoever her family are, will make themselves known, Oswald Mosley and some people around him and his world," Byrne said on BBC Sounds' Obsessed With Peaky Blinders podcast.